klangner/radium/README.md

 # Chemistry

-Radium is Haskell library for chemistry
+Radium is Haskell library for chemistry.

 ## Installation
 The library can be installed from [Hackage](http://hackage.haskell.org/package/raduim) with the command: